paluigi/sdmx/doc/walkthrough.rst

 Convert metadata to :class:`pandas.Series`
 ------------------------------------------

-However, an easier way is to use :func:`.pandasdmx.to_pandas` to convert some of the information to a :class:`pandas.Series`:
+However, an easier way is to use :func:`.sdmx.to_pandas` to convert some of the information to a :class:`pandas.Series`:

 .. ipython:: python